ruitaiS/hud/Readme.md

 - Light mount moved up 15mm to properly center led in the lens
 - Rigidity is good.
 Trying 10% infill next print to save on time; struts + mount points will still be solid b/c of the high wall count, so should be ok.
 - Adhesion is good.
 Couldn't fit a raft b/c of the size, and was concerned.
 All good though, so good.

-### Changes / Updates for Next Print:
-- Lens Bracked width fixed (140mm now, as it should be)
-- Light mount height offset increased from 0 to 15mm
-- Infill Density changed from 100% to 10%

 ### Print Settings:
 Layer Height: 0.12 mm